pavan-uppari/sde_sheet/docs/binary_search/bs.md

 ## Agressive Cows

-**Problem Statement**: Given an array nums of size n, which denotes the positions of stalls, and an integer k, which denotes the number of aggressive cows, assign stalls to k cows such that the minimum distance between any two cows is the maximum possible.
+**❓**: Given an array nums of size n, which denotes the positions of stalls, and an integer k, which denotes the number of aggressive cows, assign stalls to k cows such that the minimum distance between any two cows is the maximum possible.
 Find the maximum possible minimum distance.

 **Example**:
 Input: n = 6, k = 4, nums = [0, 3, 4, 7, 10, 9]